nf-shopify/update-line-item/README.md

-# Shopify App Template - None (app with extensions only)
+# Shopify App Template - Location Based Pricing Cart Transform Function (app with extensions only)

-This is a template for building a [Shopify app](https://shopify.dev/docs/apps/getting-started) that includes no app home UI.
-It contains the basics for building a Shopify app that uses only app extensions.
+This is a template for building a Cart Transform Function that applies dynamic location x line item pricing based on cart attribute containg the location ID.
+This app does not include an app home UI.

+It contains the basics for building a Shopify app that uses only app extensions. (https://shopify.dev/docs/apps/getting-started)
-**If you plan for your app to load its own page in the Shopify Admin, then you'll want to choose one of our other templates.**

-Whether you choose to use this template or another one, you can use your preferred package manager and the Shopify CLI with [these steps](#installing-the-template).

-## Benefits

-Shopify apps are built on a variety of Shopify tools to create a great merchant experience.
-The [create an app](https://shopify.dev/docs/apps/getting-started/create) tutorial in our developer documentation will guide you through creating a Shopify app.

-This app template does little more than install the CLI and scaffold a respository.

 ## Getting started